Melkster/acc-twitter-analyzer/README.md

 To download the twitter data, run `make install`.
 To set up the server, run `make run_server`.
 Make sure that the `server_url` in [`app.py`](./app.py) is set to the server's IP adress.

-On the client side, to send a request run `make run_user_script` (make sure that you've cloned this repo to the client as well).
+On the client side, to send a request run `python3 user_script.py *words to query*` (make sure that you've cloned this repo to the client as well).